The Agriculture Bill

-Whatever our views on leaving the EU, the Agriculture Act will be the first opportunity in 70 years to rethink the aims and basic building blocks of agricultural policy.
+Whatever our views on leaving the EU, the Agriculture Bill will be the first opportunity in 70 years to rethink the aims and basic building blocks of agricultural policy.
 The Government have launched the Future Farming Consultation, and we have the chance to have our say.

 It will affect some of the biggest challenges that we face; challenges such as climate change, public health, soil protection, wildlife protection and farm animal welfare.

 We have set out 6 game changing ideas that should be included in a new agricultural policy.
 This is a huge opportunity to reform the way we eat and farm, with potentially far-reaching benefits for the environment, society and the economy.
 We will continue to campaign to ensure that the new Agriculture Bill will transform UK food and farming for the better.